usersina/GwentUnityClone/README.md

 # GwentUnityClone

  The Witcher 3 card game (Gwent Legacy Version).
+ Forked from https://github.com/wolfofRome/GwentUnityClone.
+Adds some new functionalities, music , sound affects, better card hendling on battledeck and support for android devices.
-Android and Windows versions are available and both apps are inside the folders \GwentCardGame\builds/windows or / android under builds direcotry.
+ Android and Windows applications are available and both apps are inside the folders \GwentCardGame\builds/windows or / android under builds direcotry.

  Showcase video: [Youtube video link](https://youtu.be/k31I2_2ARas)